ansin218/hugo-blog/content/programming/get-top-n-records-in-sql-python-r.md

 ---
-title: "Get all records in SQL, Python and R"
+title: "Get top N records in SQL, Python and R"
-date: 2019-06-01T14:53:25+01:00
+date: 2019-06-10T14:53:25+01:00
-description: "Get all records from a table in SQL or get all records from a dataframe using pandas in Python or R."
+description: "Get top N records from a table in SQL or from a dataframe using pandas in Python or R."
 image: "https://images2.imgbox.com/01/52/a3D7Ccw7_o.jpg"
 draft: true
 ---

-Given a table or dataframe named *__students__* as shown below, get all the records from the table or dataframe.
+Given a table or dataframe named *__students__* as shown below,  get first 5 records from the given table using SQL or the given dataframe using Python or R.

 ```
 | ---------- | ------------ | ------------ | --------------- |